Chicago/open-data-etl-utility-kit/README.md

 # ETL Utilities for an Open Data Program
 This toolkit provides several utilities and framework to help governments deploy automated ETLs using the open-source Pentaho data integration (Kettle) software.

-Namely, this toolkit will assist with:
+Namely, this toolkit will allow:
-* Load data from a database an load it to a Socrata data portal
+* Loading data from a database and upload it to a Socrata data portal
-* Steps to integrate with an Exchange server to provide e-mail alerts on the outcome of ETL scripts
+* Integrates with an SMTP server to provide e-mail alerts on the outcome of ETL scripts to administrators
 * Handles deployment issues when using multiple operating systems during development
 * Utilities to allow administrators to quickly analyze the log files of ETLs for quick diagnostics